T20X/notes/low latency/lock-free.md

 If there is a side effect that modifies a variable, and a value computation that reads that variable, and neither is sequenced-before the other, the code has undefined behaviour.

+## release operation

+ Informally, performing a release operation on A forces prior side effects on *other*(exactly not specified on which ones) memory locations to become visible to other threads that later perform a consume or an acquire operation on A. “Relaxed” atomic operations are not synchronization operations even though, like synchronization operations, they cannot contribute to data races.

+An atomic operation A that performs a release operation on an atomic object M synchronizes with an atomic operation B that performs an acquire operation on M and ***IMPORTANT------->takes its value from any side effect in the release sequence headed by A.***

 ## Side effects